 11 Their demonstration must be carried out within a specific, agreed area.

-12 The venue may require additional safety measures such as netting of a suitable design and strength and/or proof of qualification from CAA-approved training centre to demonstrate pilot competency.
+12 The venue may require additional safety measures such as netting of a suitable design and strength.

+13 Appropriate licences and proof of CAA-approved pilot training may be requested by the venue.